donmaruko/discordbot/README.md

 List of commands:

-  balance   Checks for a user's balance.\n blackjack Starts a game of blackjack with the bot. buy       Purchase a role from the role shop. clear     Clears a given number of messages.
+  balance   Checks for a user's balance blackjack Starts a game of blackjack with the bot. buy       Purchase a role from the role shop. clear     Clears a given number of messages.